Banff Local Service transfersTransfers are available from the drivers for service between different local routes and are

 Cards that are considered defective (show no visual damage and cannot be queried on the card reader) will be replaced.
 Contact the Customer Service Centre for details.

-Identification must be presented on request for the purchase of reduced rate passes (Senior, Youth, Child).
+Identification must be presented on request for the purchase of reduced rate passes (Senior, Youth).

 Regional Travel ZonesBow Valley Regional Transit Services Commission is pleased to provide additional options for travel within the communities of Banff and Canmore.

-For example, if you need to get to the Regional Route 3 Hawk Ave stop in Banff from downtown Banff, you can now tap your Local Smart Card or pay your cash fare for travel to the Hawk Ave stop.
-In Canmore, if you would like to travel from the Regional Route 3 Legacy Trail stop, you can tap your Local Smart Card of pay your cash fare for travel to any other Regional Route 3 stop in Canmore.
+For example, if you need to get to the Regional Route 3 Hawk Ave stop in Banff from downtown Banff, you can now board the bus and inform the driver that you intend to travel to the Hawk Ave stop.
+In Canmore, if you would like to travel from the Regional Route 3 Legacy Trail stop, you can inform your driver that you intend to travel to another Regional Route 3 stop in Canmore.